Abbey Wood: Lesnes Abbey

 The Abbey of St Mary and St Thomas the Martyr at Lesnes (or Lesnes Abbey) was founded in 1178 by Richard de Luci, Chief Justiciar of England.
 The Abbot of Lesnes Abbey was an important local landlord, and took a leading part in draining the marshland.
 However, this and the cost of maintaining river embankments was one of the reasons given for the Abbey's chronic financial difficulties.
-It never became a large community, and was closed by Cardinal Wolsey in 1525, under a licence to suppress monasteries of less than seven inmates.
+It never became a large community, and was closed by Cardinal Wolsey in 1525, under a licence to suppress monasteries of fewer than seven inmates.
 It was one of the first monasteries to be closed after the Dissolution of the Monasteries in 1524, and the monastic buildings were all pulled down, except for the Abbot's Lodging.
 Henry Cooke acquired the site in 1541 and it eventually passed to Sir John Hippersley who salvaged building materials, before selling the property to Thomas Hawes of London in 1632.
 It was then bequeathed to Christ's Hospital in 1633.